Stress-Relief: The Secret for Flawless Skin

 This decrease in blood flow negatively affects skin health and repair functions further.

-Step 4 – Several weeks of stress hormones will start overpowering your gut bacteria, creating an imbalance that can cause inflammation throughout your body.
-This is sometimes referred to as “leaky gut”.
-Stress is often the underlying source of this condition.
+Step 4 – Several weeks of stress hormones will start overpowering your gut bacteria, creating an imbalance that can cause issues throughout your body.

 Step 5 – Now that your insides are completely distracted and worn down, your immune system starts getting neglected.
 A compromised immune system cannot fight off invading bacteria/viruses.

 Step 6 – Eventually your body has ignored skin repair long enough to start showing the signs of a breakout.
 You can see this doesn’t happen overnight, it’s a process that builds.